b0gumila/GitHub-Tutorial/README.md

 <br>

 <b>First lab exercise</b>
-1. Create your own repo on Github
+1. Create your own repo on GitHub
 2. Clone it to RStudio
 3. Create an R file in RStudio
 4. Commit changes and push